myanhphan/Hello-world/README.md

 - BBA in Business Analytics and Information Systems
 - International Business Certificate
 # Group project
-_India renting affections_: using regression, residual charts to figure out which factors will effect the renting price in India at 97% confidence
+_India renting: using regression, residual charts to figure out which factors will effect the renting price in India at 97% confidence
-##